goodhertz/coldtype-examples/README.md

 That should spit out a bunch of stuff.

-Now you can open up the Coldtype viewer app.
-This will need to be open (& remain open) whenever you’re working on a coldtype python file, and before you run a `coldtype ...` command.

-Once the app is open, head back to a terminal & try this:

 ```
 coldtype animations/banner.py
 ```

-That should display the text "COLDTYPE" in the Coldtype app.
+That should pop up a window and display the text "COLDTYPE".
 Now you’re ready to code some typography.

 ## Animating

-When working on an animation, it’s usually best to pass the `-w` flag when you run the `coldtype` command-line tool.

 ```
-coldtype animations/808.py -w
+coldtype animations/808.py
 ```

-When you run that command, the process will "hang," meaning you’ll have to hit `ctrl+c` in order to kill the process.
+When you run that command, the process will "hang," meaning you’ll have to hit `ctrl+c` in order to kill the process, or hit `cmd+Q` with the viewing window in the foreground.

 While it’s hanging, you can type in little mnemonics to trigger different actions in the coldtype renderer.